 I’m Nigerian, so fried plantain and jollof rice actually make up an entire food group in my book.

 I’m currently between four separate books right now outside of school, but the last book I finished and completely enjoyed and savored was Kafka on the Shore by Haruki Murakami.
 The Harry Potter series gets me every time though.

-Wedge sneakers because I need the height, but the cobblestone and brick sidewalks around campus make it impossible for me to get around in heels.
+Wedge sneakers for women because I need the height, but the cobblestone and brick sidewalks around campus make it impossible for me to get around in high heels.
 Sneaker wedges, flatforms, creepers, they were all made with me in mind and I love them.